+49 ••• ••••••82

 In late 2017, I started co-maintaining jpeg-archive, a utility to compress JPEG images for long-term storage without sacrificing perceived visual quality.

-cdlib-eject is a lightweight C program to control Dacal CD Library II devices.
+cdlib-eject was a lightweight C program to control Dacal CD Library II devices.
+It is no longer maintained.

 - alot, a terminal-based mail user agent,